Sorry, you need to enable JavaScript to visit this website.

 Transformation from the ground up: Acting at local level

 With at least 65 percent of SDG targets linked to the work and mandates of local and regional governments, local action is essential for achieving the 2030 Agenda for Sustainable Development.
 Local governments are at the forefront of addressing the unique challenges and opportunities within their communities, making them pivotal in implementing and monitoring progress towards the SDGs.
 Their proximity to citizens allows for more tailored and responsive governance, which is crucial for addressing issues such as poverty, inequality, and environmental sustainability at the grassroots level.
+The recognition of the crucial role of local governments and actors continues to grow.
+This is evident in the successive political declarations of the High-Level Political Forum (HLPF,[1]), where Member States have repeatedly emphasized the importance of localizing the SDGs, as well as in the Political Declaration of the 2023 SDG Summit and the 2024 Pact for the Future.

 In recent years, local and regional governments have increasingly embraced Voluntary Local Reviews (VLRs) to assess and report on their progress towards the SDGs.
 The global VLR movement has provided an unprecedented push towards localization yielding significant benefits in areas such as sustainable development planning, inclusive and participatory governance, data innovation, and multilevel governance.